 North Cornwall · PL27

 Extensions are the bread and butter of Cornish homes — adding the kitchen-diner the original layout never had, the bedroom for a growing family, or the light and views the back of the house should always have had.
-In Polzeath, that work is shaped by the place itself — Polzeath is the surfing village above one of north Cornwall's biggest sandy beaches, AONB-designated, with a holiday-let-heavy housing stock and increasing replacement-dwelling activity, with a building stock that leans toward 1930s coastal villas and 1960s bungalows above the beach.
+Every Polzeath project we take on begins with reading the local context — Polzeath is the surfing village above one of north Cornwall's biggest sandy beaches, AONB-designated, with a holiday-let-heavy housing stock and increasing replacement-dwelling activity, with a building stock that leans toward modern coastal architect builds and 1960s bungalows above the beach.

 • Cornwall AONB